South Australian Railways K class (broad gauge): End

 The service of this ultimately quite useful class of tank locomotive came to an end about 1936 after the larger and more powerful locomotives of Commissioner William Webb arrived in the late 1920s, freeing up medium-sized locos for lighter duties.
 However, cutting up did not follow immediately, and one was sold in 1940 to the Australian Paper Manufacturers factory at Maryvale, Victoria.
-The SAR also retained one for shunting at various places in the Adelaide conurbation, including Islington Railway Workshops.
+The SAR also retained one for shunting at various places in the Adelaide conurbation, including Islington Workshops.
 During the Second World War, three others were restored for similar service as an emergency measure.
 All four locomotives were cut up in 1956.